If your baby has infant reflux all you want to know is when will they recover.

 You read all of the advice and tips on how to manage the symptoms.
-You might have medication for your baby to take or a special diet to follow.
+You might have medication for your baby or a special diet to follow.
 What happens next?
 You have lots of questions and nobody seems to have a definite answer.

 This is our journey with severe infant reflux from the beginning to when it finally improved.

-When did Infant Reflux Start?
+When Does Infant Reflux Start?

 After lots of medical appointments, she was diagnosed with a cow’s milk allergy, soy allergy and severe infant reflux.
 She started a milk-free, soy-free diet and took medication to reduce her vomiting and discomfort.